Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

 \textbf{Control policy.} The control policy is a deep neural network (DNN) which inputs a $128\times 128$ depth map of the object and a latent state $z\in\mathbb{R}^{10}$ sampled from a multivariate Gaussian distribution $\mathcal{N}_\psi$ with a diagonal covariance, and outputs an open-loop grasp action $a$; see Figure~\ref{fig:grasp-network} in Appendix~\ref{app:manipulator-exp} for the policy.
 In \cite{Ren20}, the distribution $\mathcal{N}_\psi$ on the latent space encodes prior domain/expert knowledge.

 \textbf{Training.} Mugs from the ShapeNet dataset \citep{Chang15} are randomly scaled in all dimensions to generate a training dataset $S$ of 500 mugs.
-If the robot is able to lift the mug by 10 cm and the gripper palm does not contact it, then we consider the rollout successful and assign a cost of 0; otherwise the cost is set to 1.
+If the robot is able to lift the mug by 10 cm, then we consider the rollout successful and assign a cost of 0; otherwise the cost is set to 1.
 In training, we optimize the distribution $\mathcal{N}_\psi$ on the latent space to minimize the PAC-Bayes upper bound provided in Theorem~\ref{thm:derand_pacbayes_specialized} using Algorithm~\ref{alg:pacbayes ES}, while the weights of the CNN and MLP networks in Figure~\ref{fig:grasp-network} in Appendix~\ref{app:manipulator-exp} remain fixed.
 The prior $\mathcal{N}_{\psi_0}$ is chosen as the normal distribution with zero mean and identity covariance.
 A policy $\pi$ is sampled from the trained posterior $\N_\psi$ and the PAC-Bayes bound for this policy is computed as $\overline{C}_\delta(\pi,S) = 0.1$ with $\delta = 0.01$.